carsonicator/zenodo-api-queries/README.md

-# Zenono API Queries
+# Querying the Zenodo API

+* See the [Zenodo API documentation](https://developers.zenodo.org/) for guidance on usage.
+* See the [Elasticsearch help page](https://help.zenodo.org/guides/search/) for guidance on setting search parameters.

-Python scripts for querying the Zenodo API
+Python scripts for querying the Zenodo API.